-St Hughs is one of the larger colleges so this also means we have more international students than most other colleges, making it a super fun and dynamic environment.
-I am here to help you with any kind of logistical, storage, or moving issues and I also organise events to help share the many cultures present in college with the wider community.
-Feel free to get in touch with me if you have any concerns or any event ideas!
-Last year we had a lunar new year party and an multi-college cultural diversity fair so looking forward to see what we come up with this year.
+St Hugh's is one of the larger colleges meaning that we have a fairly big group of international students, making it a super fun and dynamic environment.
+I am here to help you with any kind of logistical, storage, or moving issues and I also organise events to share and celebrate the many cultures in our community.
+If you have any event ideas or concerns get in touch with me and we'll figure it out.

-will send out details soon for an international students' freshers event so please come and meet cool people!
+There will be plenty of opportunities to meet fellow international students during fresher's week so stay tuned for event details!
 Everyone is welcome, regardless of international/domestic student status.

-See you soon, Vera
+See you soon, Isa

-Freshers' Week
+Fresher's Week